dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 This is a known issue in DuckDB.
 If you are using DBeaver, this means shutting down DBeaver (disconnecting doesn't always work).

-As a last resort, deleting the database file will get you back in action (_BUT_ you will lose all your data).
+As a last resort, deleting the database file will get you back in action (_but_ you will lose all your data).

  </TabItem>